It’s the “Season of the Witch” [1]

 So, on Samhain, Pagans honor the departed god and the souls of others who have left the Earthly realm by leaving food out on their front steps and burying apples in the ground to feed these souls on their journey to the afterlife, while modern-day Westerners open their doors to give fun-sized candy bars to strangers dressed as ghosts and ghouls without understanding why.
 [2]

 It is believed that on this day, the veils between the spiritual and Earthly realms are the thinnest, making it a powerful time for performing magical rituals, as well as communing with the dead [2].
-The performance of behaviors such as magical ritual and necromancy (witchcraft), tend to make most regular folks uncomfortable, and understandably so.
-The narrative Westerners have been given is that witches eat babies, perform ritual sacrifice, curse people and raise spirits from the dead to haunt the living.
+The performance of behaviors such as magical ritual and necromancy (collectively known as witchcraft), tend to make most regular folks uncomfortable, and understandably so.
+The narrative Westerners have been peddled (and have then perpetuated) is that witches eat babies, perform ritual sacrifice, curse people, worship the devil and raise spirits from the dead to haunt the living.
 Pretty creepy.
 Let me go ahead and correct these misconceptions: Those are not things witches do, those are things psychopaths do.
 Are some witches psychopaths?
 Sure, but there are exponentially more non-witch psychopaths filling the state penitentiaries and walking the streets than there are witch psychopaths.

 If witchcraft is so benign and is part of an apparent religion, why has it been maligned and its practitioners persecuted?
 Good question.
 What most folks don’t understand is that religion, and in this case, Christianity, isn’t just a vehicle for human-to-god interaction, it is a business.
-And, we aren’t talking small business, we are talking megacorporation.
+And, we aren’t talking a small business, we are talking a megacorporation, violating every antitrust law in existence.
 Paganism and other shamanistic, indigenous religions were some of the early Church’s top competitors, so the Church used a common business tactic: eliminate the competition.
 Does everyone remember learning about the Crusades?
 Well, those weren’t exactly about saving souls, those were about executing the Church’s business model.
-There were many other methods used by the Church to eliminate competing religions: fear, persecution, conversion, banishment, murder, supplanting.
+There were many other methods used by the Church to eliminate competing religions: fear, supplanting, persecution, conversion, banishment, murder, sexual assault—just to name a few.

 As much as early Christians enjoyed a good public hanging, supplanting was one of the primary methods used to eradicate Paganism.
 Change the narrative and you change the world.

 Interestingly, Pagan witches have historically been portrayed as devil worshippers, but the devil isn’t a Pagan construct, it’s a Christian one.
 The devil literally doesn’t exist in Paganism, ergo, it’s logically impossible for witches to be devil worshippers.
 Pagan gods and goddesses are just gods and goddesses, with different personality traits; they are neither good nor bad.
 Sure, some may be associated with the underworld, but they aren’t devils of the Christian variety.
 The underworld isn’t necessarily a bad place either.
-It’s just a place where demons hide in the shadows.
+It’s just a place where demons hide in the shadows and souls become lost.
 No big deal.

 “The God of the old religion becomes the Devil of the new" (p.8).
 [3]

-Witches have been branded devil worshipers because early Church officials transformed the Pagan goat god, Pan, into the horned, cloven-hooved devil we know.
-The devil we don’t know, Pan, was not a malevolent god, rather, he was a mischievous god, associated with fertility and chaos (i.e., PANdemonium).
-[4] [5] And, I suppose a rascally, chaos-inducing sex god might actually have appeared worse in the eyes of ultraconservative early Puritans than a malevolent one, so it’s probably no wonder he made such a great devil.
+Witches have been branded devil worshipers because early Church officials changed the narrative and transformed the Pagan goat god, Pan, into the horned, cloven-hooved Christian devil we know.
+The devil we don’t know, Pagan Pan, was not a malevolent god, rather, he was a mischievous god, associated with fertility and chaos (i.e., PANdemonium).
+[4] [5] And, I suppose a rascally, chaos-inducing sex god might actually have appeared worse in the eyes of ultraconservative early Puritans than a truly malevolent one, so it’s probably no wonder he made such a great devil.

-In order to become the most powerful religious corporation in the world, it wasn’t enough to demonize the competitor’s god and his followers.
+In order to become the most powerful religious megacorporation in the world, it wasn’t enough to demonize one of the competitor’s gods and its followers.
 Associated holidays, symbolism and practices also needed to be vilified and/or supplanted.
 Among these were the number 13, the Sabbats, the sanctity of the full moon, and the witch’s favorite Familiar, the black cat.

 This brings up an interesting and ironic point (albeit slightly tangential), the reason Jesus was persecuted and crucified by the Romans was the same reason the Pagans were persecuted and crucified by early Christians: They were bad for business.